CodeGator/CG.Green/README.md

 Our main goal is to produce a tool that can be dropped into production, cheaply and easily, to provide secure, reliable identity services, without costing a fortune to operate or requiring a PHD to understand.

-We chose to build on Duende and ASP.NET because they are proven technologies and offer some of the most flexibility with the lowest overall cost of ownership.
+We chose to build on Duende and ASP.NET because they are proven technologies and offer some of the most flexibility, along with the lowest overall cost of ownership.

 ### What works, and what doesn't, at this point?